Thursday February 6, 2014

 You may hear the term 'dabbing' while in Colorado.
 Dabbing is a technique for consuming concentrates.

 During your next visit to a marijuana store, ask the budtender about the different types of concentrates available to you.
-Concentrates are hard to obtain outside of Colorado, so take advantage while you are here.
 Enjoy your visit!